Fishers join forces with the Australian Border Force to help protect WA’s northern waters

 A greater role for fishers as guardians of the sea

-Recfishwest CEO Dr Andrew Rowland said, “West Aussie fishers care deeply about protecting our waters and fisheries, and we see it as our duty to report illegal or suspicious activity when we’re out there.
+Recfishwest CEO Dr Andrew Rowland said, “West Aussie fishers care deeply about protecting our waters and fisheries, and we see it as our responsibility to report illegal or suspicious activity when we’re out there.

 What to do if you see a suspicious vessel